davidtys/ruby_curate_tumblr/README.md

 * hidden oauth (are you enough paranoid ?)

-## Versions ##

-v1.0.8
-* Little bug in get_hash_post

-v1.0.7
-* Better check config file

-v1.0.6
-* Better error messages if no oauth in config file

-v1.0.5
-* Stop if Tumblr error "Not Authorized" (bad oauth)

-v1.0.4
-* Better error messages if problem with directories or config file

 ## Copyright

 The Curate Tumblr gem is Copyright (c) 2013 David Tysman and is licensed under the MIT License.